 - During the demo, you will want to see how the software can be set up and tailored to support your unique processes and procedures.
 That said, remain open-minded to the extent that you might discover some best practices in those standard functions that would improve operations and results in your company.

 - Ideally, the demonstrator will be able to show system function using your own data.
 This is not always possible but when it is, it will give you a much better demonstration of how the system would work in your environment.

 Don’t be dazzled by the demonstrations.
 The professionals who demonstrate software are typically very experienced and have great personalities.
 Their goal is to win you over and sell their software.
 Do not get distracted by the person or the sales pitch, no matter how entertaining.
 Focus on how the business processes meet your needs.

 Make the most out of site reference visits.
 Carefully select who you plan to visit.
-Make a short call to your host to make sure they have implemented the software and have realised the promised benefits.
+Make a short call to your host to make sure they have implemented the software and have realized the promised benefits.
 Agree on what they will be showing you and the people who you will be meeting during the visit.
 Once on site, carefully judge if their success is replicable in your environment.
 Also ask the hard questions: “What were your biggest surprises?” and “If you had to do it over again, what would you do differently?”